 10 Movies to Watch This Black History Month

-Black history includes a multitude of lived experiences, from the seemingly mundane to the monumental.
 Movies about Black culture often focus on well-known historical events like the enslavement of Africans and the civil rights movement.
 However, films that depict Black joy and everyday life are equally important.

-Historic Black movies help us to broaden our collective understanding of Black experience, portraying stories about the complex day-to-day lives of Black people.
+Black history includes many lived experiences, from the seemingly mundane to the monumental.
+Historic Black movies broaden our collective understanding of Black experiences, portraying stories about the complex day-to-day lives of Black people.

 Top 10 Black History Month Movies

 Summer of Soul (...or, When the Revolution Could Not Be Televised) (PG-13)

 Ahmir "Questlove" Thompson's filmmaking debut is a smash hit.
 The documentary "Summer of Soul" takes us back to the 1969 Harlem Cultural Festival.
 The festival celebrated Black culture, fashion, and history at a time when Black civil rights were challenged nationwide.

 With a musical and historical focus, the film showcases footage from the event not previously shown.
 "Summer of Soul" received many awards for its portrayal of Black culture, including an Oscar for Best Documentary Feature.

 The documentary reminds viewers of the power of music and the connections it offers.
 As a foundational element — and added bonus — performances by many of the best Black artists are highlighted in their festival appearances.
 Concert moments by Gladys Knight & the Pips, Stevie Wonder, Nina Simone, and many others grace the screen of this monumental film.

 Director Shaka King brings us a powerful rendition of a true story set in the late-1960s.
 The film dramaticizes William O'Neal's infiltration of the Illinois Black Panther Party and the fallout that ensued.